 Vivo V7 Plus Review | Review Of Vivo V7 Plus

 As I had mentioned in my previous post, the base design of Vivo V7 Plus is very similar to the Vivo V5s.
 Vivo V7 Plus has a plastic unibody with redesigned dual U-type silver color antenna lines at rear top and bottom of the device which looks way better than the previous V series devices.

-There are two color variants of the Vivo V7 Plus Matte Black and Champagne Gold, the one I have received for the review is Matte Black.
-The matte finish is always good to have on the smartphones; it gives the good grip even while you using the device without cases or covers.
-V7 Plus has 7.7 mm sleek design and 160 gram of weight which feels very good and comfortable while holding the phone and it fits easily in the pockets.
+There are two colour variants of the Vivo V7 Plus Matte Black and Champagne Gold, the one I have received for the review is Matte Black.
+The matte finish is always good to have on the smartphones; it gives a good grip even while you using the device without cases or covers.
+V7 Plus has a 7.7 mm sleek design and 160 gram of weight which feels very good and comfortable while holding the phone and it fits easily in the pockets.

 The Vivo V7 Plus has 5.99 inches 1441×720 pixels HD display with 268 PPI pixel density, Vivo should really consider packing the full HD display in its phones with a price tag of Rs.
 15K or more.
 I have said this many times and saying it again “It is very important for any smartphone to have a very good quality display because the display is the part of smartphones which user interacts the most”.

 This is another point that HD display will reduce the battery consumption apart from the manufacturing costs but the price tag of Rs.
 21,999/- not a cheap, there are phones with full HD display at cheaper prices than this.
 The HD display drains less battery in comparison with full HD screens and that’s the positive aspect of using the HD display instead of full HD.